kgajowy/warsawjs-workshop-20-flight-scanner/README.md

         disabled={fieldsSelected}
     ```
 - [ ] calling the hero API - FlightService & FlightModel
+    * warning - as probably we are getting out of time, we cannot keep our code super clean!
+    * (optional todo if we have enough time - in/outPath models
     * another (better) way to handle DTO objects
     ```
     //FlightModel